yaronsumel/ttls/README.md

 why temporary ?
 every time that `NewTTLSListener` get called , new TLS certificates will be created.

-WARNING - Do Not Use For any project that requires MITM protection, more useful for some temporary cases with local AUTH..
+WARNING - Do Not Use For any project that requires MITM protection, more useful for some temporary use cases with local AUTH..

 ## Installation
 ```